 1. Does it have a good flow?1.
 Does it have a good flow?

 While something of a buzzword in real estate lingo, ‘flow’ is a real thing and refers to the position of each room and how they relate to each other.
 It should feel natural and logical.
 For example, an entrance foyer leads to the living room, the kitchen, and the bedrooms.
-Quirky layouts will not appeal to many people, and if you’re one of those who do consider a quirky floorplan, you may want to reconsider for the sake of resale value.
+Quirky layouts will not appeal to many people, and if you’re one of those who do consider a quirky floorplan, you may want to reconsider resale value.

 2. Are the ceilings too low?2.
 Are the ceilings too low?